bordencodes/Journey-Words/README.md

 - Exisiting vocabulary lists

+  - Definitions
-  - English to Spanish
+  - Examples

 - Option to create vocabulary lists

-  - Create new list
+  - Create new list title
-  - Add to existing list
+  - Add to existing list of phrases

-- Ability to delete words or lists
+- Ability to delete lists

 ---